-The Assistant Baseball Coach I will assist the head coach in all aspects of the program that participates in NCAA Division I competition.
-Duties include but are not limited to: coaching, recruiting, coordinating practices, assisting with team travel, program development, procuring equipment and other duties as assigned by the head coach.
-The assistant coach is responsible for the concerns and welfare of his/her student athletes both on and off the field of competition.
+The Associate Head Coach for baseball will assist the head coach in all aspects of the program that participates in NCAA Division I competition.
+Duties include but are not limited to: coaching, instructing, teaching proper technique, recruiting, coordinating practices, coordinating travel, program development, procuring equipment and other duties as assigned by the head coach.
+This position is responsible for the concerns and welfare of his/her student athletes both on and off the field of competition.
 This includes monitoring the academic performance and furthering the success of the team in meeting academic and eligibility criteria set forth by the university and the NCAA.
-The assistant coach is responsible for the safety, behavior and appearance of the student-athletes and managers under his/her direction while representing the university.
+The associate coach is responsible for the safety, behavior and appearance of the student-athletes and managers under his/her direction while representing the university.
 This includes all facets of daily interaction with academic, resident and student life communities as well as all entities involved in travel and competition for away contests.

 Duties and Responsibilities:

 • Assist head coach with on-field coaching.
 Provide instruction and teaching to student-athletes to improve their overall level of performance from one year to the next.

 • As a hitting specialist, evaluate student-athletes to identify strengths and deficiencies, and design instructional opportunities to teach students how to improve technical and strategic execution based on sound motor learning and bio-mechanical principles.